benscott/scratchpads-training/classification/importing-classification.rst

 Viewing classification
 ----------------------

-To view your new classification and the taxon pages close the overlay and go to the new tab with the classification's name in the *Main menu*.
+To view your new classification and the taxon pages, close the overlay and go to the new tab with the classification's name in the *Main menu* - see :doc:`/classification/viewing-classification`.

-On the left side of the page you can browse the classification.
-Navigate by clicking on the plus icons to view child taxa and clicking on a taxon name to open the respective taxon page.

-If you close this overlay, you should now see a link in the *Main menu* of your site linking to the taxon pages.
-You can learn more about how to use the taxonomic editor on the :doc:`/taxonomy/editing-classification`) page.

 .. _Catalogue of Life: http://www.catalogueoflife.org/col/